-Answer: ” No because once the water started coming down it made the flames and glow around me start to darken down and conditions approved slightly that I thought I could stand up to try and walk to another room and light.
+Answer: ” No because once the water started coming down it made the flames and glow around me start to darken down and conditions approved slightly that I thought I could stand up to try and walk to another room and towards the light.
 Although when I stood up it started to melt my mask.”

 Answer: ” No I wasn’t steam burned from any water from the hoseline my burns happened when the flashover happen and it was my sweat inside my gear that flashed.
 And no the temperatures never increased because of the exterior hoseline water application.”